engineyard/ey-docs/pages/add-redis-to-your-application.md

 ## Things to do with Redis

-Some of the things you can do with Redis are:
+Some of the things that you can do with Redis are:

 * [Use Redis as your Rails cache](http://jimneath.org/2011/03/24/using-redis-with-ruby-on-rails.html#using_redis_as_your_rails_cache_store)
 * Use Redis for application notifications